-Structure of KaHip Cuts The KaHip cut with 112 edges separates Central Europe from its peninsulas.
+Structure of KaHip Cuts.
+The KaHip cut with 112 edges separates Central Europe from its peninsulas.
 The sides are not connected because there is no path from Great Britain to Scandinavia.
 The KaHip cut with 129 edges with connected sides further separates Denmark from Germany.
 The sides of the cut are connected, as there is a ferry from England to Denmark and a bridge from Denmark to Sweden.

-Structure of FlowCutter Cuts The FlowCutter cut is structurally very different.
-Flow-Cutter separates Central Europe along the Rhine river and the Alps.
-FlowCutter cannot find the 112 edge cut because its sides are not connected.
-Further, it does not find the 129 edge cut because the shape of this cut is very different from what the employed piercing heuristic expects.
+Structure of FlowCutter Cuts.
+The FlowCutter cut is structurally very different.
+FlowCutter separates Central Europe along the Rhine River and the Alps.
+FlowCutter cannot find the 112-edge cut because its sides are not connected.
+Further, it does not find the 129-edge cut because the shape of this cut is very different from what the employed piercing heuristic expects.

-KaHip vs FlowCutter At first glance, KaHip seems to be better than FlowCutter on this instance.
+KaHip versus FlowCutter.
+At first glance, KaHip seems to be better than FlowCutter on this instance.
 However, this is not consistent with our observation that FlowCutter produces better contraction orders.
-The explanation is that, as we consider a recursive bisection, the question is not whether Central Europe must be cut along the Rhine river, but at which recursion level we do it.
+The explanation is that, as we consider a recursive bisection, the question is not whether Central Europe must be cut along the Rhine River, but at which recursion level we do it.
 FlowCutter does it at the top level, whereas KaHip does it at a lower level.
 It is unclear which approach is better.
 We will investigate this question in detail below.
-However, before we answer this question we explore how we can modify FlowCutter to find a cut similar to the one found by KaHip.
+However, before we answer this question, we explore how we can modify FlowCutter to find a cut similar to the one found by KaHip.

-Adapting FlowCutter One can regard the balanced 112 edge cut of KaHip as union of four smaller edge cuts with a higher imbalances.
+Adapting FlowCutter.
+One can regard the balanced 112-edge cut of KaHip as a union of four smaller edge cuts with higher imbalances.
 There is one cut for each peninsula.
-Repeatedly cutting of each peninsula on consecutive levels of the recursion is equivalent with cutting them all in one level.
-The question is therefore whether FlowCutter is able to find one of the peninsula cuts and this is indeed the case.
-FlowCutter finds the cut with 2 edges that separates Scandinavia from the rest.
-However, FlowCutter refrains from choosing this cut from the Pareto-set because we have a hard bound on a maximum imbalance of at most 60%.
+Repeatedly cutting each peninsula on consecutive levels of the recursion is equivalent with cutting them all in one level.
+The question is therefore whether FlowCutter is able to find one of the peninsula cuts, and this is indeed the case.
+FlowCutter finds the cut with two edges that separates Scandinavia from the rest.
+However, FlowCutter refrains from choosing this cut from the Pareto set because we have a hard bound on a maximum imbalance of at most 60%.

 Another option to help FlowCutter is to handpick source and target nodes.
-We selected the nodes which are closed to the coordinates given in Table 7 and used these as input to FlowCutter.
+We selected the nodes that are closed to the coordinates given in Table 7 and used these as input to FlowCutter.
 These coordinates are not magic numbers.
 They represent positions chosen at the extremities of the peninsulas and in the center of Central Europe.
 Most humans are able to deduce this information from looking at a Europe map.
-With this setup we were not able to find the 112 edge cut with 7.9% imbalance found by KaHip.
-However, we were able to find another cut with a seemingly better trade-off.
-This new cut is depicted in 6b.
-It has 87 edges and 15% imbalance.
-The smaller cut results from placing Austria on the other side of the cut
+With this setup, we were not able to find the 112-edge cut with 7.9% imbalance found by KaHip.
+However, we were able to find another cut with a seemingly better tradeoff.
+This new cut is depicted in Figure 6(b).
+It has 87 edges and a 15% imbalance.
+The smaller cut results from placing Austria on the other side of the cut compared to the 112-edge cut of KaHip and from some minor improvements along the other borders.
+KaHip is incapable of finding this cut.